by Marion Rhodes

 Generally, however, Schulmeyer said people need to remember one thing:

 “For most dogs, staying at a kennel is more stressful than a four or five hour car ride.”

 Dog profile: Smilla tends to be taken with her owners wherever they go, as long as no plane rides are involved.
 She is used to long car journeys by now and never complains.
-She has never encountered a restaurant that would not let her sit outside, so summertime traveling is particularly pup-friendly but she’s been very lucky with indoor seating as well.
-Of course her travels are designed to entertain her as much as her human friends, so whenever they are looking to go on city trips, she stays at home with a friend.
+She has never encountered a restaurant that would not let her dine there.
 She loves the beach, mountains, parks and everywhere else she can run freely.
-Her tours have taken her to every country sharing a border with Germany as well as England and Scotland, the only places she’s ever had to sit in the car during lunch because of their strict(er) health regulations.
+Her tours have taken her to most countries sharing a border with Germany as well as England and Scotland.
+She has her own instagram because she’s hip like that.